- Akademik Sergey Vavilov

 Ask about our Pay More Now and Save plan.
 Conditions apply.
 Please contact ExpeditionTrips for details.

-Arriving in the Falklands during the night, by morning you are excited to make your first shore excursion.
-The plan is to explore the islands of the West Falkland Archipelago, home to a profusion of seabirds and migratory birds including the black-browed albatross.
-Your first penguin sightings will be on the islands of West Point with its bustling rookeries of rockhoppers.
-On Carcass Island, observe nesting Magellanic penguins along with oystercatchers, geese and the flightless steamer duck who is a permanent Falkland resident.
+Having arrived in the Falkland Islands overnight, launch Zodiacs and make your first shore excursion this morning.
+Plan to explore several locations in the West Falkland archipelago.
+These remote islands are home to a proliferation of seabirds and migratory birds including the stunning blackbrowed albatross.
+Your first penguin sightings will be on the island of West Point with its bustling rookeries of rockhoppers.
+On Carcass Island, observe nesting Magellanic penguins as well as oystercatchers, geese and the striated caracara – a bird of prey.

-The next day, make a stop in Stanley, the captial of the Falkland Islands.
-As you wander through the charming streets of brightly painted houses, learn how this quiet harbor was once a major port in the 19th century for ships attempting to round the formidable waters of Cape Horn.
-You also make a stop in Stanley's famed philatelic museum with its impressive collection of historic stamps.
+The following morning, arrive in Stanley, the capital of the Falklands Islands.
+As you wander the charming streets of brightly painted houses, learn how this quiet harbor was once a major port in the 19th century for tall ships rounding the fabled Cape Horn.
+There are several interesting activities to enjoy today.
+Stanley has an excellent museum that outlines the historic events that took place during the conflict with Argentina in 1982.
+The waterfront memorial built to commemorate the lives of the British servicemen killed during the war is a sobering reminder of recent history.
+Stanley’s famed philatelic museum with its impressive collection of historic stamps is another interesting diversion.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.